 Carmel Keren is an architecturally trained urban designer and researcher.
 She graduated from the Glasgow School of Art before completing her masters of architecture at the Royal College of Art, London.
 Her master’s thesis explored Google Street View as a device for encountering the city, using story writing to investigate its potentialities and limitations and to explore our ability to architecturally engage with places remotely.
 Professionally, Carmel has worked on large-scale masterplan projects across London and beyond, as well as on small-scale urban interventions, primarily within her role as an urban designer at Fletcher Priest Architects.
 She has also collaborated on a mix of research and small-scale build projects with MUF art/architecture (London), Collective architecture (Glasgow) and Meeting of Design Students (Lisbon).
-Recently, she became a research associate at the Helen Hamlyn Centre for Design at the Royal College of Art, exploring the links between the urban built environment and childhood obesity, as played out on the Stockwell Estate.
+Her interests lie in investigating how city-makers can champion and empower citizens, with a focus on young people.